chrzaszcz/ex_doctor/README.md

 - `tab` is the table or list which is like the second argument of `:tr.filter/2`,
 - `max_depth` is the maximum depth of nested calls.
 A message event also adds 1 to the depth.
-    You can use `%{max_depth: 1}` to see only the top-level call and the corresponding return.
+    You can set it to 1 to get only the top-level call and the corresponding return.

 There are two additional functions: `:tr.range/1` and `:tr.range/2`, which return only one range if it exists.
-It is possible to pass a `tr` record or an index to `:tr.range/1` as well.
+It is possible to pass a [`tr`](https://hexdocs.pm/erlang_doctor/0.2.3/tr.html#t:tr/0) record or an index to `:tr.range/1` as well.

 ### Calling function from a trace: `do`